 - seeds- I use a mixture of flax, chia and hemp seeds.
 Feel free to use one or all or another type of seed like sunflower seeds.

-- egg whites- egg whites help form those perfect granola clusters
+- egg whites- egg whites help form those perfect granola clusters and add a little more protein.

 - avocado oil- olive, vegetable or canola oil can be used for this as well